Stuart Forster introduces his delicious slow cooker pulled pork recipe.

-Southern style pulled pork
+Southern-style pulled pork

 While travelling in South Carolina, I had the pleasure of eating pulled pork plus a range of other succulent barbecued dishes at Piggyback’s BBQ and Catfish in Lake City.
-Served with the likes of grilled shrimps, sauce-lathered barbecued ribs and sweetcorn, the food — and southern hospitality — made a positive impression.
+Served with the likes of grilled shrimps, sauce-slathered barbecued ribs and sweetcorn, the food — and southern hospitality — made a positive impression.

-Chef Mitchell invited me into his kitchen and showed me how he and the team at Piggyback’s oven cook ribs and other meat dishes hours on slowly rotating trays.
+Chef Mitchell invited me into his kitchen and showed me how he and the team at Piggyback’s oven cook ribs and other meat dishes for hours on slowly rotating trays.

 The real thing — slow-cooked, smokehouse cuisine — is worth travelling to experience.
 Craving it, I set out to make my own interpretation of pulled pork at home.
 (My version of pulled pork is not based on Piggyback’s wonderful recipe.)